Gujarat HC denies stay on Rahul Gandhi’s conviction in Modi surname defamation case

 After his conviction, Gandhi had moved a sessions court in Surat seeking a stay on the order, but the plea was dismissed.
 Additional Sessions Judge Robin Mogera had said that as an MP and a former president of the country’s second-largest political party, he should have been more careful with his words.

-Senior advocate Abhishek Manu Singhvi, appearing for Gandhi had told the High Court in April that the trial process against the politician had “very serious vitiating factors” that led to his conviction.
+Senior advocate Abhishek Manu Singhvi, appearing for Gandhi, had told the High Court in April that the trial process against the politician had “very serious vitiating factors” that led to his conviction.
 He had also argued that the complaint against Gandhi is not maintainable since the politician did not take the name of Purnesh Modi.

 After the verdict, Purnesh Modi claimed that there was no pressure on the High Court to give the decision and said that the issue should not be given a “political colour”, reported PTI.